dell/terraform-provider-powerscale/docs/resources/accesszone.md

   # Required Specifies the access zone base directory path
   path = "/ifs"

-  # Optional pecifies the list of authentication providers available on this access zon
+  # Optional pecifies the list of authentication providers available on this access zone
+  # A provider name should be of the form '[provider-type:]provider-name', the provider-type defaults to 'lsa-local-provider'.
-  custom_auth_providers = ["System"]
+  custom_auth_providers = [
+    "localProviderName",
+    "lsa-local-provider:testGroupnetResourceSample",
+    "lsa-local-provider:localProviderName",
+    "lsa-file-provider:fileProviderName",
+    "lsa-activedirectory-provider:adsProviderName",
+    "lsa-ldap-provider:testProvider",
+  ]
 }

 # After the execution of above resource block, accesszone would have been created on the PowerScale array.
 For more information, Please check the terraform state file.